Sports Direct's Ashley pushes for shake-up at Rangers

-LONDON Mike Ashley, the owner of English Premier League football club Newcastle United, has called for the removal of the chief executive and a director at Rangers after increasing his stake in the Scottish club.
+LONDON Oct 8 Mike Ashley, the owner of English Premier League soccer club Newcastle United, has called for the removal of the chief executive and a director at Rangers after increasing his stake in the Scottish club.

 Rangers said on Wednesday that Ashley now wants the club to call a shareholder meeting to forward resolutions to remove Graham Wallace, CEO since last November, and financial consultant Philip Nash as directors of the company.